crowdfavorite-mirrors/wp-contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.4.5 =
+* Fixing issue where admin page for data does not show for users less than administration even when permissions are set for such users to view the data

+= 2.4.4 =
+* Fixed WordPress 3.5 compatibility issue where uploaded files were not being saved.
+* New top-level menu on administration page
+* JetPack form submissions are now separated based on the JetPack form ID.
+The form name will be listed as 'JetPack Contact Form ' followed by the form's numeric ID.

+= 2.4.3 =
+* Added Japanese language support (Shift-JIS)

+= 2.4.2 =
+* Fixed character encoding issues with Excel IQY

+= 2.4.1 =
+* Added new short code attribute "role" to limit short code output only to those with sufficient role.
+* Added new short code attribute "permissionmsg" to allow turning off the "You do not have sufficient permissions to access this data" message

+= 2.4 =
+* Now captures data from JetPack Contact Form
+* Added filter hook <a href="http://cfdbplugin.com/?page_id=747">cfdb_form_data</a> that can be used to change data before it gets submitted
+* Added "random" option to short code.
+Used to retrieve random subset of rows from the query.
+Usage example: [cfdb-table form="myform" random="1"].
+The number is the number of random rows to return.
+* Added button to remove _wpcf7 columns in admin page

+= 2.3.2 =
+* Bug fix that occasionally prevents pagination in the admin view of data
+* Bug fix where external integrations posting to CFDB might fail if list of upload files was null instead of empty array

 = 2.3.1 =
 * Bug fix where $_GET and $_COOKIE would not work